Dakotah Joseph Apostolou

 FLLW Fellows

-Serving on the boards of the Frank Lloyd Wright Foundation and the FLLW Fellows — responsible for the historical preservation, intellectual continuity, and contemporary relevance of Wright's legacy in a time of climate change.
-Also contributed to the Foundation's Bulletin, authoring writings on organic architecture practice in the American Southwest.
+Serving on the boards of the Frank Lloyd Wright Foundation and the Fellows — responsible for supporting the historical preservation, intellectual continuity, and contemporary relevance of Wright's legacy in the context of higher education and broader architecture discourse.

 Atelier 66, Athens — where architecture becomes conversation.